If you are facing particular social difficulties, you can

-part of this consultation, the necessary
+During this counseling session, the necessary

-requirements for receiving assistance
+eligibility requirements for receiving assistance

 can also be clarified.

-Assistance to overcome particular social difficulties
+Assistance for overcoming specific social difficulties

-is a subordinate benefit.
-Therefore,
+is considered a secondary benefit.
+Therefore, during

-must be taken into account first.
+must be exhausted first.

-If you meet the following requirements,
+If you meet the following

-assistance to overcome particular social difficulties may be granted under certain circumstances
+may be granted under certain

 -